📄️ The Big Picture

 📄️ Working with Numeric Tables

-Numeric tables are used to create and display lists of aspects, hotspots, and intervals needed for different studies.
+Numeric tables are used to create and display lists of aspects, hotspots, and arcs needed for different studies.
 You can manage the values in these tables as follows:

 📄️ Presets Functionality

-The presets functionality enables you to save and recall settings for ephemerides, natal data, filter scripts, and tables of aspects, hotspots, and intervals.
+The presets functionality enables you to save and recall settings for tables of aspects, hotspots, and arcs as well as ephemerides and filter scripts.

 📄️ Saving a Workspace